Krusty84/obsidian-dev-console-plugin/README.md

-# Occura Plugin: highlighting word occurrences
+# Devtools console enabler Plugin: highlighting word occurrences

 ### Why another plugin?
 I ran into an issue where the key combination: Ctrl+Shift+I doesn't open the Developer Tool Console on one of my Windows workstations :(